 We also applied machine learning in our wafer manufacturing.
 Wafers are critical components in the memory technology of our HDDs and SSDs.
 From start to finish, the process to create a wafer can take multiple months and several hundreds of steps.
 Historically, a large portion of these steps included a visual inspection by a technician.
 Using a scanning electron microscope and other inspection tools, an inspector would check the wafer for conformity and correctness – basically, any defects.
 This manual review process makes it nearly impossible for humans to catch every error.

-Now, we’re exploring the use of upstream equipment sensor data to predict inspection outcome.
+Now, we’re exploring the use of upstream equipment sensor data to predict inspection outcomes.
 So far, our work has been scaling image labeling and classification of manufactured drives as defective or baseline.
 Through this method, we might be able to dynamically increase or decrease the length of inspection based on the predicted value of the outcome (defective or non-defective).
 The result would be a better use of inspection resources and reduction in bottlenecks.

 Optimizing Work-In-Process Inventory in Factories